Subdivision Directional Fields: Subdivision Vector Fields

-$S_1$ is defined in SEC (except our boundary modifications; see auxiliary material), so our purpose is to define the latter two.
+$S_1$ is defined as in SEC (except our boundary modifications; see auxiliary material), so we need to define the latter two.
 For clarity, we often omit the level indicator $l$, as the operators are stationary, and the level can be understood from the context.
+We provide the full set of stencils in the auxiliary material.

 In order to define structure-preserving operators on $\Gamma$, we require that $S_\Gamma$ and $S_{\mathcal{E}^{\ast}}$ obey the following commutation rules: